 If your engineered hardwood floor was applied with a glossy finish, scratches will be very visible.
 But you should not panic if you see scratches all over your hardwood floor.
 There are many ways to deal with them and will not take up much of your time.
 You may refer to the following for some of the common ways of removing scratches on your engineered hardwood floors:

-You may use wax-based repair kits to remove the scratches on your flooring panels.
+You may use based repair kits to remove the scratches on your flooring panels.

-o The good thing with this type of repair kit is that there are many shades of wax to choose from.
+o The good thing with this type of repair kit is that there are many shades to choose from.
 You can pick the best one that would match your current floor design.

 o A repair kit usually includes all the tools you will need to fulfill the job.
 You may need to follow the specific instructions for each repair kit.

 o One of the common steps being followed when using this type of repair kit is that the floor must be thoroughly cleaned to ensure that there is no dust on the scratches.
 Rubbing alcohol may be applied to the scratches to really make sure that there are no signs of dust particles.
-A putty knife is usually used to apply the wax to the scratches.
-Users should remember to use just small amounts of wax, just enough to fill up the scratches.
-Any excess wax must be removed to keep the area clean.
-You should also gently buff the areas where the wax was applied.
+A putty knife is usually used to apply to the scratches.
+Users should remember to use just small amounts, just enough to fill up the scratches.
+Any excess must be removed to keep the area clean.
+You should also gently buff the areas where was applied.
 You should then apply sealant like polyurethane or varnish on the affected areas.

 If there are no available repair kits for wood, you can also use sanding to repair scratches.